mackron/fs/README.md

 ========
 To build the library, just add the necessary source files to your source tree.
 The main library is contained within fs.c.
 Archive backends are each contained in their own separate file.
-Stock archive backends can be found in the "extras" folder.
+Stock archive backends can be found in the [extras/backends](extras/backends) folder.
 These will have a .h file which you should include after fs.h:

 ```c
 #include "fs.h"